|

 Prior to European arrival, southwestern Pennsylvania’s abundant waters, forests, and wild

-game had supported
+game had

-native peoples at least for the past 12,000 years.
+supported native peoples at least for the past 12,000 years.
 This region was largely occupied by the Monongahela, Shawnee, Seneca, Delaware, and Susquehannock cultures

 (Alberts, 1980).
-However, as European settlement intensified, particularly with the discovery
+However, as European settlement intensified, particularly

-coal seams in the mid 18th century,
+with the discovery of abundant coal seams in the mid 18th century,

 the region’s land use patterns began to rapidly change (LCCRCP, 2002).
 Western Pennsylvania was literally and figuratively at the

-headwaters of an industrial revolution and no existing legislation would ensure a responsible
+headwaters of an industrial revolution and no existing legislation

-development; consequently, the composition of western Pennsylvania’s indigenous people, plants, and wildlife was irrevocably altered.
-Reports by the Western
+would ensure a responsible process of development; consequently, the composition of western Pennsylvania’s indigenous people, plants, and wildlife was irrevocably altered.
+Reports

-Pennsylvania Conservancy (WPC) in 1994, and the Pennsylvania Game Commission (PGC) in 2005, urge that preservation and restoration of native biodiversity
+Pennsylvania Conservancy (WPC) in 1994, and the Pennsylvania Game Commission (PGC) in 2005, urge that preservation and restoration of

-is critical to the repair of
+native biodiversity is critical to the repair of

 ecosystems throughout the state and region (WPC, 2004, PGC, 2005).
 Given the elevated visibility which will occur as implementation